kavia-common/classroom-quiz-board-50758-50768/quiz_backend/BACKEND_DB_ENV.md

 - FRONTEND_URL: React TV app origin (default http://localhost:3000)
 - CORS_ALLOW_ALL: If "true", allow any origin (default true)

+General:
+- ALLOWED_HOSTS: Comma-separated list of hosts the backend will serve (default ".kavia.ai,localhost,127.0.0.1,testserver")
+- API_BASE_URL: Optional.
+Public URL where the backend is reachable by the frontend (e.g., http://localhost:3001).
+Used by docs/clients if integrated.

 See quiz_backend/.env.example for a ready-to-copy template.